MobileNetV4 -- Universal Models for the Mobile Ecosystem: Design of MNv4 Models

 \textit{Fine-Grained Search:} Building on the initial search's outcomes, we search the configuration of UIB's two depthwise layers (including their presence and kernel size of either 3x3 or 5x5), keeping the expansion factor constant at 4.

-Table~\ref{tab:two_stage_search} demonstrates the enhanced efficiency and model quality achieved through our two-stage search compared to a conventional one-stage search, where a unified search space was explored in a single TuNAS pass.
+\cref{tab:two_stage_search} demonstrates the enhanced efficiency and model quality achieved through our two-stage search compared to a conventional one-stage search, where a unified search space was explored in a single TuNAS pass.

-\textbf{Enhancing TuNAS with Robust Training} The success of TuNAS hinges on accurately evaluating architecture quality, crucial for reward calculation and policy learning.
-Originally, TuNAS leverages ImageNet-1k for training the SuperNet, yet model performance on ImageNet is notably affected by data augmentation, regularization, and hyper-parameter choices.
+\textbf{Enhancing TuNAS with Robust Training:} The success of TuNAS hinges on accurately evaluating architecture quality, crucial for reward calculation and policy learning.
+Originally, TuNAS leveraged ImageNet-1k for training the SuperNet, but ImageNet performance is notably affected by data augmentation, regularization, and hyper-parameter choices.
 Given TuNAS's evolving architecture samples, finding a stable set of hyper-parameters is challenging.

 We address this with an offline distillation dataset, eliminating the need for extra augmentations and reducing sensitivity to regularization and optimization settings.
-The JFT distillation dataset, as detailed in Section~\ref{sec:distill}, serves as our training set for TuNAS, showcasing notable improvements in Table~\ref{tab:search_with_jft}.
-Acknowledging that depth-scaled models surpass width-scaled counterparts in extended training sessions~\cite{revisiting_resnet}, we extend TuNAS training to 750 epochs, yielding deeper, higher-quality models.
+The JFT distillation dataset, as detailed in \cref{sec:distill}, serves as our training set for TuNAS, with notable improvements shown in \cref{tab:search_with_jft}.
+Acknowledging that depth-scaling surpasses width-scaling in extended training sessions~\cite{revisiting_resnet}, we extend TuNAS training to 750 epochs, yielding deeper, higher-quality models.